 Male students can opt to live in a single room in the Heiwa Male Dormitory.
 The kitchen facilities, bathroom and washing machine are shared with three units.
 Electricity is paid out of pocket, and internet is not provided.

+Students will take Japanese language courses at the appropriate level and choose between a number of courses in Japanese Studies.
 To learn about eligibility requirements, academic offerings, and the academic calendar; click here: Academics - Nagasaki

 Below you will find more information on program costs: Academic Year 2014-2015, Fall 2014 , Spring 2014